-You can check different use-cases for the export feature in this blog post:
+You can check different use cases for the export feature in this blog post:

 Bring your team to Chartbrew with granular permissions

 Like Chartio, Chartbrew lets you bring your team on board and team members can have granular access to the dashboards.
 Roles in Chartbrew are split into two sections.
-The main roles dictate what actions can be performed by the team member and these are viewer, editor, admin, owner.
-What makes Chartbrew great with working with a larger team or even with clients, is that you can assign these roles on individual dashboards.
+The main roles dictate what actions can be performed by the team member and these are viewer, editor, admin, and owner.
+What makes Chartbrew great for working with a larger team or even with clients, is that you can assign these roles on individual dashboards.

 Sharing your dashboards by creating reports